w3f/PSPs/PSPs/drafts/psp-48.md

 | authority_set_id | STRING | YES      | The Set Id of the current authority list |

 ### Hardware Bench

+Information about the hardware performance of the system.

 | Name                        | Type   | Required | Description                    |
 |-----------------------------|--------|----------|--------------------------------|